 - Enrich the potting soil with compost or slow-release organic fertilizer for a good start of the onion plant.

 - Onions are the heavy feeder, soil should be enriched with nutrients throughout the growing season.

 Propagating Methods for Growing Onion in Containers:

-Onions are propagated from seeds, sets or onion transplants.
+Onions are propagated from seeds, sets, or onion transplants.
 People living in long and warm growing seasons, propagate onions in containers from seeds.
 Onion plants from seeds take 8 to 9 months for harvesting.
 An Ideal method for propagating onions is through onion sets or transplants.
-Growing onions from transplants have a very short growing period and onion can be collected in a short notice, but propagating onions from sets in highly recommended as they are less prone to diseases.
+Growing onions from transplants have a very short growing period and onions can be collected on short notice, but propagating onions from sets is highly recommended as they are less prone to diseases.

 Growing Onion in Containers from Seeds: